-SOx PM {2.5} MT per year Policy Scenario Emissions Reduction Emissions Reduction No Action 681,000 N/A 97,500 N/A MARPOL VI (0.5% S) 168,000 513,000 48,100 49,400 Med ECA (0.1% S) 35,800 132,200 36,700 11,400 Med ECA (with scrubbers) 35,800 132,200 36,700 11,400
+S O x PM 12.5 MT per year Policy Scenario Emissions Reduction Emissions Reduction No Action 681,000 N/A 97,500 N/A MARPOL VI (0.5% S) 168,000 513,000 48,100 49,400 Proposed Med ECA (0.1% S) 35,800 132,200 36,700 11,400 Proposed Med ECA (with scrubbers) 35,800 132,200 36,700 11,400

 Figure 3.
-Change in SOx and PM{2.5} emissions under different Mediterranean regulatory scenarios
+Change in SO_x and PM{2.5} emissions under different Mediterranean regulatory scenarios

-1.2.3 Mediterranean ECA Provides Additional Health Benefits Beyond MARPOL VI Global Emissions reductions by ships operating in the Mediterranean Sea Area will reduce concentrations of ambient air pollution and reduce exposure of PM{2.5} for communities of people living in Mediterranean coastal nations.
-These improved exposure conditions are associated with additional health benefits, namely reduced risk of premature mortality and reduced risk of childhood asthma.
-Health benefits from Med ECA implementation are smaller than the avoided mortality and morbidity from adopting global MARPOL VI standards; this is expected given the emissions reduction from 0.5% S to 0.1% S is smaller than the first step to Med ECA conditions.
-This is a condition that will be likely for all ECA proposals considered after 2020 implementation of MARPOL VI.
+1.2.3 The proposed Med ECA Provides Additional Health Benefits Beyond MARPOL VI Global

+Emissions reductions by ships operating in the Mediterranean Sea area will reduce concentrations of ambient air pollution and reduce exposure of PM{2.5} for communities of people living in Mediterranean coastal States.
+These improved exposure conditions are associated with additional health benefits, namely reduced risk of premature cardiovascular and lung cancer mortality and reduced risk of childhood asthma.
+Health benefits from SECA implementation are smaller than the avoided mortality and morbidity from adopting global MARPOL VI standards; this is expected given the emissions reduction from 0.5% S to 0.1% S is smaller than the first step to SECA conditions.
+This is a condition that will be likely for all SECA proposals considered after 2020 implementation of MARPOL VI.